cloudmesh-community/book/chapters/container/docker-fs.md

 In reality, the first approach is probably useful when you are in the phase of develop and debug your application/service.
-Once you have the step by step instructions developped the latter approach is the recommended way.
+Once you have the step by step instructions developed the latter approach is the recommended way.

 Publish the image to the docker cloud by following this documentation: